 HEAT TREATMENT

-The guide shall be suitably hardened and tempered to give a uniform hardness of 400 to 450 HV.
+The guide shall be suitably hardened and tempered to give a uniform hardness of 400 HV to 450 HV.

 TESTS

+Flexibility Test

-Flexibility Test — bring two ends of the guide closer towards the concave side, to a distance of 50 mm from each other and release them, Repeat it five times.
+Bring two ends of the guide closer towards the concave side, to a distance of 50 mm from each other and release them, Repeat it five times.
 As a result of this test, the guide shall not acquire a permanent set.

+Load Test

-Load Test - Holding the guide vertically, hang a load of 20 N from the guide hook for a period of 5 minutes.
+Holding the guide vertically, hang a load of 20 N from the guide hook for a period of 5 min.
 The hook shall not yield or open up during the test.

+Corrosion Resistance

-Corrosion Resistance - The guide shall conform to the requirements of IS 7531:1990.
+The guide shall conform to the requirements of IS 7531.

 MARKING

-8.1 Each guide shall be marked by etching or otherwise with the manufacturer’s name, initials or recognised trademark, along with its size, that is, ‘Adult’ or’ Child’ as the case may be.
-Manufacturer’s name, initials or registered trademark, Serial number, batch number in the provided space
+Each guide shall be marked by etching or otherwise with the manufacturer’s name, initials or recognized trademark, along with its size, that is, ‘Adult’ or’ Child’ as the case may be.
+Manufacturer’s name, initials or registered trademark, serial number, batch number in the provided space

 BIS CERTIFICATION MARKING